A randomized multi-index sequential Monte Carlo method: Introduction

 \section{Introduction}

 We consider the computational approach to Bayesian inverse problems \cite{stuart2010inverse}, which has attracted a lot of attention in recent years.
-One typically requires the expectation of a quantity of interest $\varphi(x)$, where unknown parameter $x \in \sX \in \bbR^{d}$ has posterior probability distribution $\pi(x)$, as given by Bayes' theorem.
+One typically requires the expectation of a quantity of interest $\varphi(x)$, where unknown parameter $x \in \sX \subset \bbR^{d}$ has posterior probability distribution $\pi(x)$, as given by Bayes' theorem \footnote{We allow the case $d \rightarrow \infty$}.
 Assuming the target distribution cannot be computed analytically, we instead compute the expectation as